 - All automatic level gauge floats and tapes should be grounded in compliance with API 2003 and manufacturer's recommendations.
-All gauge devices and transmitters should be grounded in compliance with manufacturer's recommendations. - Pad the head space in the tanks with an inert gas to mitigate that hazardous atmosphere within the tanks.
-This should be done in addition to removing all potential ignition sources. - Overall compliance with all agency requirements and standards, including but not limited to the National Fire Protection Association (NFPA) and American Petroleum Institute (API) - Tanks should be monitored for LEL conditions.
+All gauge devices and transmitters should be grounded in compliance with manufacturer's recommendations. - Pad the head space in the tanks with an inert gas to mitigate the hazardous atmosphere within the tanks.
+This should be done in addition to removing all potential ignition sources. - Overall compliance with all agency requirements and standards, including but not limited to the National Fire Protection Association (NFPA) and American Petroleum Institute (API). - Tanks should be monitored for Lower Explosive Limit (LEL) conditions.

-CCH Hazmat Staff reviewed the incident investigation report conclusions and evaluated the existing Industrial Safety Ordinance (ISO) to identify safety program elements which would be beneficial in accidental release prevention for terminal facilities such as NuStar.

-Based upon the conclusions staff recommended to the ISO/CWS Ad Hoc at the May 16, 2022, meeting that a revision be made to the industrial safety ordinance to include terminal facilities (referred to as Tank Terminals).
+CCH Hazmat Staff reviewed the incident investigation report conclusions and worked with stakeholders to identify safety program elements which would be beneficial in accidental release prevention for Tank Terminals such as NuStar.
+Based upon the conclusions, staff recommended to the ISO/CWS Ad Hoc Committee at the May 16, 2022, meeting that a revision be made to the Contra Costa County Industrial Safety Ordinance (ISO) to include Tank Terminals.
 This recommendation included nine safety program elements for inclusion.
-The table below shows each element and a brief justification for inclusion.
+Table 1 shows each element and a brief justification for inclusion.